 The four types of Life Scope PT transport monitors |

-being the version of SpO2 algorithm.
-It should be clear the SpO2 algorithm for the USA market and ex-USA market are not the same version, the latest version is refrained from use in the USA market and the manufacturer is not obliged to explain the reason.
+The two models (BSM-1773 and BSM-1763) on left side of above image make use of Nihon Kohden SpO2 algorithms but they have different version of SpO2 algorithm.
+The SpO2 algorithm for the USA market and ex-USA market are not the same version, the manufacturer is of course not obliged to explain the reason why the latest version is refrained from use in the USA market.

 Some